-Depending on the season and the climate where you live, you will want to change carrier oils to meet the changing needs of your skin.
-With a carrier oil carefully chosen, you can customize it with essential oils to create a perfect blend for your skin.
+Depending on the season and the climate you live in, you will want to change carrier oils to meet the changing needs of your skin.
+With a carrier oil carefully chosen, you can then customize your DIY face oil with essential oils to create a perfect blend for your skin type.
 Once you mix your first facial oil, you’ll never look back.

-- Rosehip Seed Oil – This ultra nourishing oil is perfect for dry or aging skin, especially the area that shows signs of aging the earliest: the eye area.
-Rich in vitamins A, C, and E, this oil can be used alone or in conjunction with another oil for optimal benefits.
+Rosehip Seed Oil – This ultra-nourishing oil is perfect for dry or aging skin, especially the area that shows signs of aging the earliest: around the eyes.
+Rich in vitamins A, C, and E, this oil is anti-inflammatory and promotes wound healing [source].
+It can be used alone or in conjunction with another oil for optimal benefits.

-- Avocado Oil – This oil is my personal favorite, ideal for aging skin and boosting collagen production.
-Avocado oil is rich in vitamins A, D, and E and improve skin elasticity.
+Avocado Oil – This oil is my personal favorite, ideal for aging skin and boosting collagen production.
+Avocado oil is rich in antioxidants, vitamins A, D, and E [source], and is known to improve skin elasticity.

-- Grapeseed Oil – If oil production is on the heavy side, grapeseed oil is both lightweight and can regulate oil production while calming any inflammation.
-It is also high in antioxidants and Vitamin C.
+Grapeseed Oil – If your skin’s oil production is on the heavy side, grapeseed oil is lightweight and can regulate oil production while calming any inflammation.
+It is also high in antioxidants and vitamins E and C [source].

-- Jojoba Oil – Almost all skin types can benefit from jojoba oil, which leaves skin hydrated without the heavy shine.
-Jojoba oil can also be used for the entire body, and is very similar to our skin’s natural oil production.
+Jojoba Oil – Almost all skin types can benefit from jojoba oil, which leaves skin hydrated without the heavy shine.
+It can be used for inflammatory skin conditions and is known to help with skin aging [source].
+Jojoba oil can also be used for the entire body and is very similar to the oil our skin naturally produces [source].

-- Coconut Oil – Easy to find and popular, coconut oil remains a beloved choice for many.
-High in antioxidants and Vitamin E, coconut oil can also be used for the face and body, as a cleanser or a moisturizer.
+Coconut Oil – Easy to find and popular, coconut oil remains a beloved choice for many.
+High in antioxidants and vitamin E, coconut oil can also be used for the face and body, as a cleanser or a moisturizer.
+It has natural antibacterial properties [source].
 For certain people, coconut oil may cause breakouts, however.

 Pick the right essential oil for your skin type